-(a) The House shall not consider any proposed amendment not germane to the subject of the original bill or resolution.
-It shall be the duty of the Presiding Officer to enforce this Rule, regardless of whether or not a point of order is raised by a Member.

-(b) An amendment of an amendment must be germane to both the main amendment and the measure which it purports to amend.
+The House shall not consider any proposed amendment not germane to the subject of the House bill or resolution.
+An amendment to a main amendment must be germane to both the main amendment and the measure which it purports to amend.